 During the lab sessions, you will be able to try out things learned in the lectures.
 Please come prepared!
 That means, go over the lectures again and read the relevant sections in the book.
 If you are properly prepared, you should be able to finish all the exercises during the lab session.

 Lab 5 - CAPTCHA competition

-The labs are mandatory and for each lab finished before its deadline you will receive bonus points on the first question on the written exam (the first question gives max.
-5 points and the exam will have a total of 40 points).
+The labs are mandatory and for each lab finished before its deadline you will receive bonus points on the written exam (the exam will have a total of 40 points).
 If you cannot attend a lab, you are welcome to email a report to the lab assistants.
 Labs handed in during the course will be corrected as soon as possible.